meltano/handbook/src/_engineering/dev-standards.md

 ## Terraform Standards

-Terraform code should validate against the `terraform fmt` checks and should match with `terraform fmt` autoformat output.
+Terraform code should validate against the `terraform fmt` checks and should match with `terraform fmt` auto-format output.
 (Ideally, CI tests are to be enabled wherever possible.)

 As a general guide, please refer to [Gruntwork's Terraform Style Guide](https://docs.gruntwork.io/guides/style/terraform-style-guide/) - except the "Testing" section, which does not yet apply.